 The level of risk will differ by Business based on the premium volume and the uncertain impact of climate change on the loss costs in the LOBs they write, as well as the specifics of the business written.
 Factors that affect the risk to individual Businesses include the industries insured, the geographic concentration of the business, the specific terms and conditions in the insurance policies, and the ability to charge appropriate rates that reflect the current risk profile.
-As detailed in this section, our analysis allows us to consider modifying underwriting activities to better manage these risks to a reasonable level on an ongoing basis.
+As detailed in the Risk Management of Identified Climate Risk section on page 48, our analysis allows us to consider modifying underwriting activities to better manage these risks to a reasonable level on an ongoing basis.